campg2j003/JAWS-Script-for-Audacity/What's new.md

 - Fixed issue #4: In toolbars CTRL+TAB says "grabber".
 - The URL for the JAWS User's Guide can now be updated via the script (Control+Shift+j).
 - Updated guide link and Audacity keystrokes to 2.1.2.
 - The g key speaks the value of the recording meter.
 Pressing twice quickly moves focus to the meter.
+When playing, speaks the value of the playback meter.

 ## Installer Changes
 - The installer framework now supports  installation of scripts in multiple languages.
 It now treats version/language pairs as it previously treated versions, so the version selection list view now shows entries like 16.0/enu.
 The installer messages are now also localizable.
 English and Spanish are currently supported.